-- Under the direction of your parish priest, select a date and plan a special worship service during TEAM W Month. - Under the direction of your parish priest, form a TEAM W Ministry comprised of Philoptochos members and parishioners with disabilities to address intentionally welcoming parishioners of all abilities.
-Introduce the team at your TEAM W Month liturgy. - Train teens to serve as greeters during TEAM W Month.
-See ideas in this workbook for involving teens. - Request a Blessing of the Five Loaves of Bread (Artoklasia) after Divine Liturgy during TEAM W Month. - Make and distribute white lapel ribbons or order white TEAM W: That every Ability May Worship bracelets to distribute. - Does your parish include children with intellectual challenges in religious education and worship?
-Use the Different Gifts, Same Spirit lesson plans available from Loyola Press or download a free version at www.team-w.org to prepare your classroom to welcome children and youth of all abilities.
+- Under the direction of your parish priest, select a date and plan a special worship service during TEAM Belong Month. - Under the direction of your parish priest, form a TEAM Belong Ministry comprised of Philoptochos members and parishioners with disabilities to address intentionally welcoming parishioners of all abilities.
+Introduce the team at your TEAM Belong Month liturgy. - Train teens to serve as greeters during TEAM Belong Month.
+See ideas in this workbook for involving teens. - Request a Blessing of the Five Loaves of Bread (Artoklasia) after Divine Liturgy during TEAM Belong Month. - Make and distribute white lapel ribbons or order white That Every Ability May Worship bracelets to distribute. - Does your parish include children with intellectual challenges in religious education and worship?
+Use the Different Gifts, Same Spirit lesson plans available from Loyola Press or download a free version at www.TEAMBelong.org to prepare your classroom to welcome children and youth of all abilities.